chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 On a strong hit, your vow is fulfilled.
 Mark your experience, clear the vow, and decide what you do next.
 Do other quests call you into the wilds?
 Or, do you Write Your Epilogue, never again to return to your life as Ironsworn?

 On a weak hit, you discover or realize something which leaves your quest unfinished or undermines your success.
-Envision what you learn (or Ask the Oracle), make your choice, and play to see what happens.
+Envision what you learn (or Ask for Inspiration), make your choice, and play to see what happens.
 Whether you leave this behind or take on a new quest should be driven by the fiction and your choices as the character.
 Have you defeated your foe in a bloody fight, but they use their dying breath to say your true enemy still lives?
 You might Swear an Iron Vow to hunt them down.
 Have you helped return the clan chief to power, only to learn his promises were lies?
 You can Swear an Iron Vow to usurp this deceiver, or simply leave this place, promising never to return.

 On a miss, a turn of events finds you defeated or your true goal is suddenly beyond reach.
 The band of raiders were a diversion, and a more dangerous force has stolen away with the winter stores.
 The crown of kings is found, but it is a forgery.
 You’ve hunted and defeated the wyvern, but discover it was only one of a large flock of beasts.
 If you choose to press on, the nature of your quest remains the same—protect the village, find the crown, stop the ravages of the wyverns—but most of your progress is undone through this dramatic realization.

 #### Forsake Your Vow

 When you renounce your quest, betray your promise, or the goal is lost to you, clear the vow and Endure Stress.
 You suffer -spirit equal to the rank of your quest (troublesome=1; dangerous=2; formidable=3; extreme=4; epic=5).

 Make this move when you decide to abandon a quest, or if circumstances leave your goal seemingly unobtainable.

 For an Ironsworn, realizing you must Forsake Your Vow is a dramatic and disheartening decision.
 Tradition says the item upon which you swore your vow—your sword, your armor, the iron coin—is discarded.
 Some clans even believe you must cast away all of your weapons and armor and bear no iron until you redeem yourself.

 Mechanically, you Endure Stress, reducing your spirit track by an amount equal to the rank of your quest (troublesome=1; dangerous=2; formidable=3; extreme=4; epic=5).
 Narratively, you should consider how your failure affects your story and what you do to put yourself back on the proper path.
 Did you swear this vow in service to others?
 How does this impact your relationship with them?
 If your vow was a personal quest, how does this failure force you to rethink the path your life has taken?
 Where do you go from here?

 If you have abandoned a quest which is central to your character’s motivations, you may decide your life as an Ironsworn is done.
 If so, Write Your Epilogue to determine your fate.

 #### Advance